-Continue to expand opportunities to advance longleaf restoration on private lands.
+Continue and expand opportunities to advance longleaf restoration on private lands.
 Since the Conservation Plan was published in 2009, more acres of longleaf pine have been established on private land than public land (83% from 2013-2017).
-Over half (56%) of the acreage planted on private lands in 2017 was accomplished without cost-share or incentives.
-These numbers highlight how critical private lands are for the success of the Initiative and demonstrate the scale of opportunities working with motivated landowners.
-At the same time, longleaf acres are continuing to be cleared for industrial, residential, and agricultural development.
-To convince non-industrial and industrial private landowners to plant longleaf forests on lands currently growing loblolly or slash pine, we need to work with them and increase incentive opportunities on these lands to encourage the desired activities.
+Over half (56%) of the acreage planted on private lands in 2017 was accomplished without costshare or incentives.
+These numbers highlight how critical private lands are for the success of ALRI and demonstrate the scale of opportunities working with motivated landowners.
+At the same time, longleaf acres are continuing to be lost according to FIA data.
+ALRI launched a new working group in 2020, Longleaf for All, as an ongoing commitment to be an advocate and partner for minority landowners, professionals in the field of forestry and longleaf restoration, and recreationists.
+Land ownership comes with an array of challenges; however, for minority and under-resourced landowners, additional barriers exist that resulted, and continue to result, in a cycle of perpetual land loss in the Southeast.
+Longleaf for All can increase minority participation in forestry related programs, practices, and activities and help landowners reap the economic, ecological, and cultural benefits of owning forested land.
+This working group is also working to improve access, availability, and educational opportunities on public lands for minorities and at-risk communities.